vsrinivas/fuchsia/zircon/docs/getting_started.md

 For the purpose of this document, we will assume that Zircon is checked out in $SRC/zircon and that we will build toolchains, QEMU, etc alongside that.
-Various make invocations are presented with a "-j32" option for parallel make.
+Various ninja invocations are presented with a "-j32" option for parallelization.
 If that's excessive for the machine you're building on, try -j16 or -j8.

 ## Preparing the build environment